Curious about traveling from Tombstone Az to Bisbee Az?

 In Tombstone, you can meander down East Allen Street and experience an original theatre from the 1880s.
 In Bisbee, you can travel underground at the Queen Copper Mine for an authentic mining experience.

-The drive from Tombstone Az to Bisbee Az is quite short.
+The drive from Tombstone, Az, to Bisbee, Az, is quite short.
+It is only about 23 miles.
 Without any stops or traffic delays, the trip should only take you 25 minutes.

 Best Way To Get From Tombstone To Bisbee